snakster/cpp.react/README.md

 C++React is reactive programming library for C++11.

 Generally speaking, it provides abstractions to handle change propagation and data processing for a push-based event model.
-A more practical description is that it enables coordinated, multi-layered - and potentially parallel - execution of callbacks.
+A more practical description is that it enables coordinated, multi-layered - _and potentially parallel_ - execution of callbacks.
 All this happens implicitly, based on declarative definitions, with guarantees regarding

 - _update minimality_ - nothing is re-calculated or processed unnecessarily;
 - _glitch freedom_ - no transiently inconsistent data sets;
-- _thread safety_ - no data races for parallel execution.
+- _thread safety_ - no data races for parallel execution by avoiding side effects.

 The core abstractions of the library are